- A species of flounder, with a flat, oval body and eyes on one side of its head

 - Newly hatched juveniles have eyes on both sides of their heads and swim upright.
 As they grow, they begin to lean to the right and their eyes migrate to the left side of their body

 - From Prince William Sound, Gulf of Alaska to Baja California, Mexico

 - Gulf of California, Mexico

-- The ocean floor on sandy or muddy bottoms
+- Live on the ocean floor on sandy or muddy bottoms

 - Generally in shallow waters, can be in depths of up to 1200 feet